-- High-performance SelectIO technology with support for 800 Mb/s DDR2 - Digitally Controlled Impedance that can be 3-stated for lowest power, high-speed I/O operation
+- High-performance SelectIO technology with support for 800Mb/s DDR3 - Digitally Controlled Impedance that can be 3-stated for lowest power, high-speed I/O operation

 The number of I/O pins varies depending on device and package size.
 Each I/O is configurable and can comply with a large number of I/O standards.
 With the exception of the supply pins and a few dedicated configuration pins, all other package pins have the same I/O capabilities, constrained only by certain banking rules.
-The I/O in XA Artix-7 FPGAs are classed as High Range (HR).
-The HR I/Os offer the widest range of voltage support, from 1.2V to 3.3V.
+The I/O in XA Spartan-7 FPGAs are classed as high range (HR).
+HR I/Os offer a wide range of voltage support, from 1.2V to 3.3V.

-HR I/O pins in XA Artix-7 FPGAs are organized in banks, with 50 pins per bank.
+HR I/O pins in XA Spartan-7 FPGAs are organized in banks, with 50 pins per bank.
 Each bank has one common V{CCO} output supply, which also powers certain input buffers.
 Some single-ended input buffers require an internally generated or an externally applied reference voltage (V{REF}).
 There are two V{REF} pins per bank (except configuration bank 0).
 A single bank can have only one V{REF} voltage value.